 The main issue with the discommon comes down to its lack of appeal when used in daily life.
 The wallet, if anything, is more of a glorified cardholder by which, I mean, cards are simply stacked within the 2 folding slots.
 It has a good capacity for sure being able to hold around 3 – 5 at its minimum & maximum.
 Nevertheless, the wallet has 2 underlying issues that need to be addressed.

 The first comes down to how you access the cards.
-The most frustrating thing with this wallet is that the card placed at the bottom of the stack are difficult to get access too without having the maneuver between all the other cards, which means, taking them all out first before you can get to the bottom cards.
+The most frustrating thing with this wallet is that the card placed at the bottom of the stack is difficult to get access to without having the maneuver between all the other cards, which means, taking them all out first before you can get to the bottom cards.
 The very simple task of choosing a card is suddenly a lot harder which isn’t what we need when we want to simply pay for something in a store and leave as fast as possible.
 The typical fumbling idiot as you try and find the correct card to pay is something I’m sure we’ve all experienced in the past and this wallet doesn’t help with the issue.

 The next issue lies in its lack of accommodation for physical notes.
 Unless you want to stuff your notes within the 2 main card slots you have no other choice for where to store any additional items in your wallet.
 Not ideal in the slightest.
-But this isn’t something Discommon aren’t aware of.
+But this isn’t something Discommon isn’t aware of.
 To the point where they call it the ‘Thermoformed card wallet’, spelling it out directly that you shouldn’t expect to hold physical cash in a wallet of this design.
 Fair enough for being transparent with customers in the first place.

 A benefit of the discommon wallet is their integration of RFID blocking technology layered into the non-perforated side of the wallet.
 This is where you’ll want to store your most-used credit/debit card to prevent your money from being stolen through contactless technology.